 1997 A new five-year curriculum introduced for the Bachelor of Science in Physical Therapy.

 2007 First students enter the Master of Physical Therapy program – August, 2007

 The School of Physical Therapy is entering a particularly exciting phase in its history.
 We have been successful in attracting new young teacher–scholars to the faculty.
 Clinical research activity at the School of Physical Therapy is steadily expanding -- the faculty is engaged in researching assessment and treatment of osteoarthritis and osteoporosis, Parkinson’s disease, fibromyalgia, and neurodegenerative diseases.
 They are also active in research on prevention of falls, healthy aging, pulmonary mechanics, and pedagogy.

-The School of Physical Therapy is currently housed in St. Andrew’s College, but will begin taking advantage of the facilities in the new Academic Health Science complex and will eventually find its home there when construction and renovations are completed.
+The School of Physical Therapy is currently housed in St. Andrew’s College, but will begin taking advantage of the facilities in the new E-wing of the Health Sciences complex and will find its home there in 2016 when construction and renovations are completed.

 Canadian Physiotherapy Association (CPA) - CPA is the national professional association; their mission is to provide leadership and direction to the physiotherapy profession, foster excellence in practice, education and research, and promote high standards of health in Canada.